October 8 (film): Critical response

-The Times of Israel said the film looks closely at SJP but fails to discuss Qatar's influence, citing its own reporting claiming Qatar contributed as much as $4.7 billion to U.S. academic institutions between 2001 and 2021.
+The Times of Israel said the film looks closely at SJP but fails to discuss Qatari involvement in higher education in the United States, citing its own reporting that Qatar contributed as much as $4.7 billion to U.S. academic institutions between 2001 and 2021.
 In The Jerusalem Post, Greer Fay Cashman called the film Sachs's "crowning achievement".
-In Variety, Alissa Simon called it "one-sided", but wrote that it was still "worth seeing" for its coverage of antisemitism and the political fallout of the campus protests.
+In Variety, Alissa Simon called it "one-sided" but still worth seeing for its coverage of antisemitism and the political fallout of the campus protests.

-In Haaretz, Judy Maltz criticized the film's black-and-white narrative and failure to mention of the thousands of Palestinians killed in Gaza or the humanitarian crisis, as well as the lack of attention given to Jews who oppose the Israeli far-right's actions and rhetoric.
+In Haaretz, Judy Maltz criticized the film for its black-and-white narrative and for failing to mention the thousands of Palestinians killed in Gaza or the humanitarian crisis.
+She wrote that the film ignores Jews who oppose the Israeli far-right's actions and rhetoric.
 Maltz wrote, "It may be true, as the film very much wants us to believe, that many of those taking to the streets of America are driven by antisemitism.
 But is also true that Israel does not have a great story to tell and that it is legitimate to criticize how it is prosecuting this war."

-The film was denounced as Israeli propaganda by pro-Palestinian publications, which criticized it for conflating Zionism with Judaism.
-The left-wing magazine Current Affairs criticized the film for making virtually no mention of the Israeli-perpetrated Gaza genocide or of anti-Zionist Jewish groups or figures such as Jewish Voice for Peace and IfNotNow.
-Mondoweiss raised similar complaints, criticizing the depiction of an attempted recall of UCSB student president Tessa Veksler as antisemitic and saying that recall campaigns are not discriminatory but a feature of democracy.
-Mondoweiss also accused the film of ignoring right-wing antisemitism by associating with groups such as the Anti-Defamation League, which called Elon Musk's salute controversy, interpreted by many as a Nazi salute, "an awkward gesture in a moment of enthusiasm".
+Pro-Palestinian publications denounced the film as Israeli propaganda and criticized it for conflating Zionism with Judaism.
+The left-wing magazine Current Affairs criticized the film for making virtually no mention of the Gaza genocide or of anti-Zionist Jewish groups or figures such as Jewish Voice for Peace and IfNotNow.
+Mondoweiss had similar complaints, criticizing the depiction of an attempted recall of University of California, Santa Barbara student president Tessa Veksler as antisemitic and saying that recall campaigns are not discriminatory but a feature of democracy.
+Mondoweiss said the film ignored right-wing antisemitism by associating with groups such as the Anti-Defamation League, which called Elon Musk's January 2025 salute, interpreted by many as a Nazi salute, "an awkward gesture in a moment of enthusiasm".

+Awards

+Sharon Farber's score was nominated for a Hollywood Music In Media Award.